 About Gainsborough Old Hall

-Over the centuries, Gainsborough Old Hall has been a Masonic lodge as well as a theatre.
-Today, English Heritage describes Gainsborough Old Hall as "among the biggest and best-preserved medieval manor houses in England”.
+Today, Gainsborough Old Hall is managed by English Heritage, who rank it “among the biggest and best-preserved medieval manor houses in England”.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.